 Zone 6 Harvest rates for Sockeye are found in the Spring TAC report Table 15 using the Treaty Catch column plus the Non-Treaty Catch column divided by the Bonneville Dam Count column.

-This is what Blane did but is not how I should be done
+This is what Blane did but is not how it should be done

 Zone 6 Harvest rates for Fall Chinook are found in the Fall TAC report Table 5 using the Treaty Zone 6 Harvest column plus the Non-Treaty Above BON Harvest column divided by the Bonneville Dam Count column.